Start Here

 Bryce Holdaway: That’s my favourite place to go.
 When we would film on location, I – whenever it’s …

 Ben Kingsley: Fresh produce, amazing down there.
-So – and I think with a growing population, their tourism story and their organic and natural beauty stories, everything about where they want to take their profile and their brand and I think that’s going to be important for them.
+So – and I think with a affordability, their tourism story and their organic and natural beauty stories, everything about where they want to take their profile and their brand and I think that’s going to be important for them.

 So that does say to me, OK, well, they’re in and out.
 So if I was – had short term accommodation, that could be a good thing but in terms of what do the staff earn when they’re working in the restaurants to bars and the hotels, not a lot.